nirmal3002/reactApp-prog/lyrics-finder/README.md

 # Lyrics Finder
 ## Output of this project
-[The output video of lyrics-finder](Uploading package.json - reactApp-prog - Gitpod Code - Google Chrome 2024-12-03 21-50-20.mp4…
+(The output video of lyrics-finder)[Uploading package.json - reactApp-prog - Gitpod Code - Google Chrome 2024-12-03 21-50-20.mp4…}
-)
 * A simple React application that allows users to search for song lyrics by entering the artist's name and the song title.
 ## Features
 * Search for lyrics by artist and song title.